Issues with the VLOOKUP Function – 10 Solutions

 Read More: Why VLOOKUP Returns #N/A When Match Exists

-3. Format Mismatch (Apostrophe Saved As Text)
+Solution 3 – Format Mismatch (Apostrophe Saved As Text)

 Text format in the lookup cell

-• After we remove the apostrophe, we can see that the price is now in cell C12.
+You can see the price in C12.

 Correct Price value after the Format correction